DutchJelly/express-ssh-publish-pipeline/README.md

 The goal of this project is to showcase what a simple CI/CD pipeline looks like, and to find shortcomings that have been solved by orchestrators like Kubernetes in combination with image version management like the docker registry.

+## Functionality

+Containarize and deploy a simple express app automatically on push to main or staging branches.
+Deploy with different environments based on the branch name.

 ## How it works

 - Load environment variables to .env file based on branch name (main or staging)